Social Value Unit

 SIB Involvement

-The Social Value Unit have dedicated Social Value Advisers who are able to work with public bodies to provide expert advice on maximising the social value delivered by public procurement, in line with the Contracting Authority’s strategic priorities.
+The Social Value Unit have dedicated Social Value Advisers who are able to work with public bodies to provide expert advice on maximising the social value delivered by public procurement, in line with the Contracting Authority’s strategic priorities, from the earliest stage of the project.

 For further information contact:

-Mary McKee, Head of Social Value Unit / Strategic Adviser
+Lisa Beers, Head of the Social Value Unit